irmen/Pyro4/docs/source/nameserver.rst

 ======================================================
 By default the Name server uses a Pyro socket server based on whatever configuration is the default.
 Usually that will be a threadpool based server with a limited pool size.
-If more clients connect to the name server than the pool size allows, new connections block (and may lock up your system if no existing connections are freed).
+If more clients connect to the name server than the pool size allows, they will get a connection error.

 It is suggested you apply the following pattern when using the name server in your code: